 Disable iCloud Photo Link in iMessage

-1. Open Settings on your iPhone and tap on Photos
+1. Open Settings on your iPhone, scroll down and tap on Photos.

-2. On the Photos Screen, disable iCloud Photos option by moving the toggle to OFF position.
+2. On Photos Screen, disable iCloud Photos option by moving the toggle to OFF position.

-While there is no way to prevent iPhone from generating an iCloud link when the option for iCloud Photos is enabled, it is possible to bypass the iCloud Photo Link in iMessages while sending Photos.
+While there is no way to prevent iPhone from generating iCloud link in iMessage when iCloud Photos is enabled, it is possible to bypass iCloud Photo Link while sending Photos.

 1. Open the Messages App on your iPhone.